lupyuen/lupyuen.github.io/src/lte2.md

 OK
 ```

-And the SMS Message __"Hello,Quectel!"__ appears at the destination Phone Number!
+And our SMS Message __"Hello,Quectel!"__ appears at the destination Phone Number!

 [(See the Complete Log)](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L663-L681)